 Cama Beach Café is wildly popular, not only for its food but also for its stunning views.
 The café is situated in a lodge at Cama Beach and provides breathtaking views of Puget Sound, Saratoga Passage, and Whidbey Island (which is worth a separate trip in itself to discover all the best things to do on Whidbey Island).

 You may also spot orcas, grey whales, seals, eagles, and many other birds and marine life.
 Here, you can enjoy all-day breakfast, brunch, or lunch, as well as dinner on the first and third Friday of each month.

 For a truly hearty meal and a delicious Pacific Northwest beer, head to Tapped Camano.
 This brewpub is highly rated among locals and is a popular spot for people looking to mingle.

 The menu is diverse, offering fish and chips, mac and cheese, lobster rolls, crab cakes, and plenty more.
 Not to mention, the staff and owners are friendly and make you feel like you’re a part of the Tapped family.

 Rockaway Bar and Grill

 Rockaway Bar & Grill is a popular restaurant among locals and tourists alike.
-The restaurant features American-style cuisines and is a great spot for evening dining or a refreshing drink.
-The dining room fire provides a cozy atmosphere during the cold winter evenings, and the outdoor patio is perfect for enjoying the summer warmth.
+The restaurant features American-style cuisine and is a great spot for evening dining or a refreshing drink.
+The dining room fire provides a cozy atmosphere during cold winter evenings, and the outdoor patio is perfect for enjoying the summer warmth.

 12. Visit Barnum Point